 Consumer and corporate demands for socially responsible practices in business can drive new innovations.
 Would inventing packaging that uses less plastic have happened if not guided by social responsibility demands?
 On the flipside, let us consider startups’ influence on corporations that may or may not have set up CSR strategies.
 Wouldn’t seeing the market potential for products and services invented with a focus on social impact inspire corporate partnership and investment?

 There certainly is a case to be made that innovators and their startups learn from corporations- and vice versa.
 CSR Strategies Case Study discusses this notion of mutual influence in its collection of cases.

 Interest from corporations into the world of business incubators and accelerators is evident; over one-third of the UBI Global member programs benchmarked reported at least one corporate partner.
 It is through these partnerships that corporations secure their future competitive advantage while simultaneously protecting their core brand identity.

 Realizing the value of innovation starts with education on the global landscape, and UBI Global is dedicated to enabling worldwide collaborations that impact innovation.
 We offer international events, insights, tools, consulting, and more to activate your innovation through our interactive learning community.
-This network consists of over 700 incubators and accelerators located in over 70 countries.
+This network consists of more than 1200 business incubators and accelerators from over 90 different countries.
 Our members represent over 20,000 startups worldwide.